mmehmetisik/ENHANCED-DRONE-DETECTION-SYSTEM-WITH-DEEP-LEARNING/README.md

 - Integration with Python-based libraries like PyTorch and Detectron2 for efficient model training and deployment.
 - Customizable alert system for prompt response to security breaches.

-## Acknowledgments

-Special thanks to the project contributors and advisors who provided insights and support throughout the development process.
-Their expertise in deep learning and drone technology was invaluable.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.